Coffee talk with the Dude of Food

 I hear the pumps of water as the machine gasps and sighs and steam seeps out of the seam at the top like some sort of cartoon robot hothead.

 As I turn the corner towards the kitchen the green power light on the machine’s front penetrates the darkness as vibrantly as the scent of the the brew itself.
-I see it’s green glow in the form of a dot at the base of the source of the scent, resonating small and bright in the distance.
+I see it’s green glow in the form of a dot at the base of the source of the scent, resonating small and bright in the distance like a beacon guide.

 The chosen mug stands by attentively waiting to fulfill its duty as holder of the vital morning fluid.
-The organic whole milk with an expiration date way into the future stands nearby to assist in the heat control and toning of the aromatic, dark, hot liquid.
-The machine gives up its final gasp as the last of the water runs through its pulsing veins.
-The glass container below also dutifully waits to receive this precious fluid that it will hold until a consumer arrives.
+The half and half with an expiration date way into the future stands nearby to assist in the heat control and toning of the aromatic, dark, hot liquid.
+The machine gives up its final gasp as the last of the water runs through its heated, pulsing veins.
+The glass container below dutifully waits to receive this precious fluid that it will hold until a consumer arrives.

-The hand that rocks the cradle pours this brown joy into the attentive mug and then proceeds to top off with some milky goodness.
+The hand that rocks the cradle pours this brown liquid joy into the attentive mug and then proceeds to top it off with some milky goodness.
 No sugar is allowed.

 It’s at this point that I know things are going well.
-The anticipation always causes excitement.
+The anticipation of that first sip always causes excitement.

-When the warm brew hits my taste buds and the heat from the fluid rises into my face I begin to feel more alive.
-A joyful feeling warms me.
-Then the warm fluid runs through my body letting it know that it’s time to get in motion to enjoy this beautiful new day.
-It’s another day to learn and try to teach the masses.
+When the warm brew hits my taste buds and the heat from the fluid rises into my face I immediately begin to feel more alive.
+A joyful feeling invigorates me.
+Then the warm fluid runs through my body letting it know that it’s time to get in motion and enjoy the beautiful new day.
+It’s another opportunistic day to learn, create and share.

 The opportunity to live and make the world a better place begins daily.
-Today is going to be another great day.
+Today is going to be another great day.”

 On December 1, 2021 the Dude of Food wrote another 281 words about Coffee.

-Ahhh coffee, yes I’d like a coffee please.
+“Ahhh coffee, yes I’d like a coffee please.
 If I could choose I’d have medium roasted Guatemalan or Hawaiian bean coffee.
 French coffee is good as is Italian and Turkish.

 Coffee is that magical fluid that is loved by people worldwide.
 At dawn it is that warming magic that helps get things going, in more than one way.
 At my desk with a cup I feel like I have the tools to get things done.
 A pot of your favorite coffee with a joint and one can be content to write, design, edit, build or creatively ponder for hours.

 Coffee allows individuals a chance to show their diverse traits.
 There are many ways to enjoy this magic brown fluid.
 Hot or cold, creamed or not, sweetened or not, caffeinated or decaf and how much of each ingredient is up to each person.
 Some add caramel.
 Some add vanilla or chocolate and interestingly, some even choose not to drink coffee at all.
 Some choose to enjoy coffee in the morning.
-Some will have a cup after meals and some will drink coffee all day or night long.
+Some will have a cup after meals and some will drink coffee all day or night long.”

 The beans are growing, don’t wait or hesitate or you’ll be late.